valkey-io/valkey-doc/commands/acl-setuser.md

 * `-<command>`: Remove the command to the list of commands the user can call.
 It can be used with `|` for blocking subcommands (e.g., "-config|set").
 * `-@<category>`: Like `+@<category>` but removes all the commands in the category instead of adding them.
 * `nocommands`: Alias for `-@all`.
 Removes all the commands, and the user is no longer able to execute anything.
+* `db=<id>[,<id>...]`: Sets the specified database id(s) as the databases the selector is allowed to access.
+  Multiple ids are separated by commas, e.g. `db=0,1,2`; at least one id is required.
+  Clears the `alldbs` flag and any previously configured database ids on the selector.
+  See [database permissions](../topics/acl.md#database-permissions) for more information.
+* `alldbs`: Allows the selector to access all databases.
+This is the default for new selectors.
+* `resetdbs`: Removes all databases from the list of allowed databases and clears the `alldbs` flag.

 ### User management rules